-Competing claims over the South China Sea (and its uninhabited island groups, particularly the Paracel and the Spratly islands) have been an ongoing territorial dispute since the late 1940s, often teetering on the verge of turning dangerous.
-With China’s emergence as a superpower and the increasingly aggressive stands taken by the US, Vietnam, and Philippines, the conflict has once again resurfaced.
-With recent events unfolding China’s staunch military activities in the area, here’s an explanation of what is the dispute about, exactly.
+Competing claims over the South China Sea have been an ongoing territorial dispute since the late 1940s.
+With China’s emergence as a superpower and aggressive stands taken by the US, Vietnam, and Philippines, the conflict has once again resurfaced.
+In case your knowledge is still hazy over this dangerous international dispute, here’s a quick rundown on the issue.

 The South China Sea is economically (and militarily) significant